-Head over to our ‘How we did it‘ for more information on exactly how we went about judging these extraordinary courses, including the scoring system and the panel.
+Let’s begin our countdown of the best golf courses in Spain.
+Head over to our ‘How we did it‘ for more information on the criteria we used to rank these extraordinary courses, our scoring system and the judging panel.

 And, once you’ve enjoyed this ranking, please do take a look at some of our others – from the best courses in England, Scotland, Ireland, Wales, Europe and the USA, to GB&I’s best links, the most fun courses to play and the finest resorts in Europe and the World has to offer, we’ve got it covered.

 Design 26.7 Setting 12.9 Memorability 11.2 Playability 8.3 Consistency 7.6 Presentation 7.8 Total 74.5

 If views are your thing, head for our last course in the Top 70.
 D’Aro is epic in that regard, sitting between the gorgeous beaches of the Mediterranean on one side and Les Gavarres Natural Park on the other.
 Designed by Ramon Espinosa in 1990, no-one ever came here and felt let down.

 Design 28.7 Setting 11.4 Memorability 11.2 Playability 7.3 Consistency 7.9 Presentation 8.1 Total 74.6

 A robust, modern course that was opened in 2006 and though it is a long way round, we like it.
 Like its sister the South, it was designed by Alvaro Arana and is a mixture of typical Spanish parkland with another section through protected marshland.
 Nice views complement a pleasant experience.

 68. Real Pineda

 Design 27.7 Setting 11.4 Memorability 11.2 Playability 8.3 Consistency 7.9 Presentation 8.2 Total 74.7